top of page

 Con - Beaches are super crowded during the summer season

-Pro - The lakes are not over commercialized with boats and waterside resorts so it is still very serene
+Pro - The lakes are not over commercialized with boats or waterside resorts so it is still very serene

 Con - When you do hear a motor it kind of kills the mood